MaxGnesi/Blockchain-101/Chapter2.md

 **Why categories matter for investors:** Understanding where a token is positioned in the ecosystem and what role it plays is critical for valuation.
 A Layer 1 token, a DeFi governance token, and a meme coin occupy completely different positions in the landscape and require entirely different analysis frameworks.

 **What we'll cover:** This chapter focuses on categories that represent meaningful market segments with real trading volume and investor interest.
-We examine Layer 2 scaling solutions (the infrastructure enabling Ethereum's growth), DeFi protocols (decentralized and centralized exchanges, lending, stablecoins—where billions are locked), critical infrastructure (Layer 0 interoperability, oracles, bridges), application layer tokens (NFTs, gaming), and speculative categories (meme coins, privacy coins).
+We examine Layer 2 scaling solutions (the infrastructure enabling Ethereum's growth), DeFi protocols (decentralized exchanges, lending, stablecoins—where billions are locked), centralized exchange tokens (BNB, OKB, and others), critical infrastructure (Layer 0 interoperability, oracles, bridges), application layer tokens (NFTs, gaming), and speculative categories (meme coins, privacy coins).
 We skip obscure niches and dead projects.
 Each category gets: what it is, major players, how to evaluate it, and key metrics.
 The goal: give you the framework to understand what you're actually buying when you invest in crypto beyond just Bitcoin and Ethereum.

 ## Layer 2 Scaling Solutions